Mexico doubles migrant detentions with troop surge, White House says

 In January, just before U.S. President Joe Biden took office, Guatemala deployed security forces to halt a U.S.-bound caravan of migrants, and Guatemalan government officials have vowed to keep up the pressure.
 Honduras also deployed forces in response to a small U.S.-bound migrant caravan over Easter.

-The Guatemalan defense ministry said it did not have information on the matter.
-The Mexican and Honduran governments did not immediately respond to requests for comment.
+Honduran defense minister Fredy Santiago Diaz said his government was weighing its options on border troop numbers.

+Deploying more troops was not discussed by a recent delegation to Washington, but Honduras would take U.S. requests to curb migration into account if it did, he told local radio.

-Reporting by Steve Holland and Matt Spetalnick; Additional reporting by Laura Gottesdiener and Frank Jack Daniel in Mexico City, Gustavo Palencia in Tegucigalpa and Sofia Menchu in Guatemala City; Editing by Tim Ahmann and Howard Goller
+Reporting by Steve Holland and Matt Spetalnick; Additional reporting by Laura Gottesdiener, Frank Jack Daniel and Dave Graham in Mexico City, Gustavo Palencia in Tegucigalpa and Sofia Menchu in Guatemala City; Editing by Tim Ahmann and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.